How can design shine a light on humanity's relationship with the planet, its ecosystems and inhabitants, now and in the future?

 Gordon Hush is a Professor of Innovation and Society, and Head of the School of Innovation and Technology at The Glasgow School of Art.
-His research explores the ways in which scientific or technological expertise are incorporated within or applied to the material circumstances and design outcomes which inform human experience, and the consequences that these have for life on the planet.
-He has helped steer the emergence of Design Innovation as a subject of academic study at The Glasgow School of Art, while remaining convinced that sociological theory and design practice are two sides of the same coin, when done well.
+He is a Sociologist, with an interest in the way that design-led innovation initiates and informs social, economic and ecological change.
+He is keen to explore the ways in which scientific or technological expertise are incorporated within or applied to the material circumstances and design outcomes which shape human experience, and the consequences that these have for life on the planet.

 Book Cover Design - Matteo Morelli